 Certificate Declaration

-The French or Italian certificates may be declared by students in any school/college without approval.
-Complete this form and return it to Mandi Schoville.
+The French or Italian certificates may be declared by students in any school/college without approval by completing this form.

 Canceling the Major or Certificate

 We’re sorry to see you go!
-Complete this form and return it to Mandi Schoville.
+Complete this form and you will be contacted once processed or if there are any questions.

 Frequently Asked Questions